Tysonpower/HCPBridgeMqtt_tynet/docs/getting_started_esphome.md

 ESPHome uses a native Home Assistant API instead of MQTT and is simple to set up.
 We also provide configuration files as well as ready to flash .bin files for our boards.

+The default login to the ESPHome provided WEBUI is user: `admin` and pass: `tynet.eu`

 ## Advantages over the Arduino-based firmware

 - More stable, especially with weak Wi-Fi signals